Academic Catalog

 Description

-There are three types of AGECs in MCCCD: AGEC-A, AGEC-B, and AGEC-S. As described below, these AGECs are also a component of most MCCCD associate degrees and comparable degrees at other Arizona public community colleges.
+As described below, the AGECs are a component of most MCCCD associate degrees and comparable degrees at other Arizona public community colleges.
 The AGEC-A defines the general education requirements in the Associate in Arts (AA), Associate in Arts, Elementary Education (AAEE), and the Associate in Arts, Fine Arts (AAFA) degrees.
 The AGEC-B defines the general education requirements in the Associate in Business-General Requirements (ABUS-GR) and Associate in Business-Special Requirements (ABUS-SR) degrees.
 The AGEC-S defines the general education requirements in the Associate in Science (AS) degree.

-As described in more detail below, all AGECs require designated courses in First Year Composition [FYC], Literacy and Critical Inquiry [L], Mathematical Studies [MA/CS] (Exception: The AGEC-S does not require CS.), Social-Behavioral Sciences [SB], Humanities, Design and Fine Arts [HU], and Natural Science [SQ/SG].
-Students must satisfy two Awareness areas: Cultural Diversity in the U.S. and either Global Awareness or Historical Awareness
+As described in more detail below, all AGECs require designated courses in First Year Composition [FYC], Literacy and Critical Inquiry [L], Mathematical Studies [MA], Social-Behavioral Sciences [SB], Humanities, Design and Fine Arts [HU], and Natural Science [SQ/SG].
+Students must satisfy two Awareness areas as well: Cultural Diversity in the U.S. and either Global Awareness or Historical Awareness.
+In addition, the AGEC-A and AGEC-B require a Computer/Statistics/Quantitative Applications course [CS] that is not required for students pursuing the AGEC-S.

 Purpose of the AGECs

 AGECs were designed to articulate with different academic majors, and their particular requirements vary accordingly.
-In some major-specific pathways, students are allowed to choose from a broad list of courses to satisfy the AGEC requirements; for others the courses are more restricted or even specified.
-Additional information on academic majors at the Arizona public universities can be accessed via the following website: www.aztransfer.com
+In some major-specific pathways, students are allowed to choose from a broad list of courses to satisfy the AGEC requirements, and for others the courses are more restricted or even specified.
+Additional information on academic majors at the Arizona public universities can be accessed via the following website: aztransfer.com/tools

 1. The AGEC-A is designed to satisfy requirements in many liberal arts majors as well as other majors that articulate with an Associate in Arts degree (e.g., social sciences, fine arts, humanities, elementary education).
 AGEC-A requires a minimum of college mathematics or college algebra to satisfy the Mathematics [MA] requirement.

-2. The AGEC-B is designed to satisfy requirements in business majors that articulate with the Associate in Business.
+2. The AGEC-B is designed to satisfy requirements in business majors that articulate with the Associate in Business (ABUS-GR, ABUS-SR).
 AGEC-B requires a minimum of brief calculus to satisfy the Mathematics [MA] requirement.

 Academic Policies that Govern the AGEC A, B, S

-• Requires completion of at least 35 credit hours1 (AGEC-A, AGEC-B) and 36 credit hours1 (AGEC-S) in courses numbered 100 and above and that a minimum of 12 of those credits be taken at one or any combination of the MCCCD colleges.
+• Requires completion of at least 35 credit hours1 (for AGEC-A and AGEC-B) and 36 credit hours1 (for AGEC-S) in courses numbered 100 and above that have been approved for one or more AGEC designations; a minimum of 12 of those credits be completed at one or any combination of the MCCCD colleges.
 See First Year Composition [FYC] notes in the following AGEC descriptions and footer for credit minimum exceptions.1

 • All MCCCD courses applied to the AGEC must be completed with a grade of “C” or better.

-• All MCCCD courses applied to the AGEC must be accepted for transfer credit as a direct equivalent, departmental elective, or general elective credit at ASU, NAU, and UAZ according to the Course Equivalency Guide for the academic year in which the course was taken.
-Courses applied exclusively to the Bachelor of Applied Science are ineligible for inclusion in the AGEC.
+• All MCCCD courses applied to the AGEC must be accepted for transfer credit as a direct equivalent, departmental elective, or general elective credit at ASU, NAU, and UAZ according to the Course Equivalency Guide at aztransmac2.asu.edu/cgi-bin/WebObjects/CEG for the academic year in which the course was taken.
+Courses approved for transfer exclusively toward the Bachelor of Applied Science are ineligible for inclusion in the AGEC.

 • A single course can simultaneously count toward one or more Awareness Areas and other AGEC requirements.
-For example, a course in world geography can be used to satisfy [SB] and [G] requirements.
+For example, an approved course in world geography may be used to satisfy [SB] and [G] requirements.
 While multiple requirements can be met with a single course, the credits for that course are only counted one time toward the required minimum total for the AGEC.
-Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC requirement, with the exception of Awareness Areas.
+Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC requirement other than Awareness Areas.
+For example, for AGEC-A and AGEC-B, a single course cannot be used to satisfy both [HU] and [SB], but it could be used to meet [HU] and [C], [G] and/or [H]

-• The AGEC-A and AGEC-B require a minimum of 351 credits and the AGEC-S requires a minimum of 361 credits, however, the AGEC credit count within the total credits for a degree may be lower than these minimums if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
-Awareness Areas and MCCCD’s Additional Requirements may also be shared with other AGEC Requirements.
+• Awareness Areas and MCCCD’s Additional Requirements may also be shared with other AGEC Requirements.
 Optimizing credits in this way is often recommended because some programs and universities limit transferable credits at 64.

 1